What Is FUD in Crypto?

 Does FUD Exist in Traditional Finance Like the Stock Market?

+Yes, there is FUD in traditional finance.
 The main difference between traditional finance and crypto is that FUD in the stock market can theoretically be more easily detected, and its impact is significantly reduced thanks to the regulatory bodies that oversee the markets.